Collaborative Research: Microbial Diversity and Function in the Permanently Ice-Covered Lakes of the McMurdo Dry Valleys, Antarctica

 Long-term Ecological Research in the McMurdo Dry Valleys

 Since 1992, the McMurdo Dry Valleys have been the site of a long term ecological research (LTER) project.
 There are 26 LTER sites (more info) across the United States and Puerto Rico.
 The McMurdo Dry Valleys LTER Project represents a region where life approaches its environmental limits, and is an "end-member" in the spectrum of environments included in the LTER Network.
 Research is focused in four areas: microbial ecosystem dynamics in arid soils, ephemeral streams, and closed basin lakes; resource and environmental controls on terrestrial, stream and lake ecosystems; material transport between aquatic and terrestrial ecosystems; and ecosystem responses to hydrologic flux driven by the warming climate.
-Research interest in microbial studies is extensive within the LTER Network, and coupled with the LTER and Microbial Observatories projects in the McMurdo Dry Valleys (more info) provides for an exciting synthesis of research.
+Research interest in microbial studies is extensive within the LTER Network, and coupled with the LTER and Microbial Observatories projects in the McMurdo Dry Valleys ( This site may be offline. ) provides for an exciting synthesis of research.

 Page created by George Rice at Montana State University